 Her first position as a veterinarian was in mixed animal practice where she worked for about 3½ years.
 She enjoyed working on cats, dogs, cows, horses, sheep, goats, alpacas, and the occasional pig, but decided to focus on the small animal aspect of medicine.
 As such, she and her husband moved to the Cambridge area where she has held a position practicing exclusively small animal medicine for the last 3½ years.
 After several years in practice, she decided that she would like to have a place to call her own, and together with her husband, started Goodworks Veterinary Hospital in September 2016.

-Dr. Kemp and her husband Joel currently live outside of Cumberland, but plan to move to the St. Clairsville area soon.
-Joel and Grace have three dogs.
-They have a Golden Retriever named Buckeye, a Lab/Chow mix named Kenya, and a Beagle named Fern.
-They also have two cats named Steel and Sling.
-All three dogs and one cat were adopted through the various veterinary clinics in which they both worked through the years.
-Steel was a stray that wandered onto a family member’s property.
-In her free time Dr. Kemp enjoys spending time with her family, especially having cookouts and campfires.
+Dr. Kemp, her husband Joel, and their daughter Clara, currently live outside of Cumberland, but plan to move to the St. Clairsville area soon.
+They have two pets, a beagle named Fern, and a cat named Steel.
+Dr. Kemp also claims the office cat Scruffy.
+In her free time, Dr. Kemp enjoys spending time with her family, especially having cookouts and campfires.
 As a veterinarian, her goal is to provide the most thorough and compassionate care possible to all of her patients.

 Joel grew up on a small farm near Belmont where he and his dad raised dairy replacement heifers, some feeder calves, and other livestock.
 Joel also grew up in the veterinary world.
 His dad, Dr. Harold Kemp, is a local veterinarian.
 Joel graduated from Union Local High School in 2001.
-After high school, Joel attended and graduated from The Ohio State University (OSU).
+After high school, he attended and graduated from The Ohio State University (OSU).

-Jed KenneyRegistered Veterinary Technician
+Registered Veterinary Technician

 Jed grew up on a small farm in Port Washington Ohio.
 He attended Indian Valley High School and during his senior year he was named “Best Brave” for his academic and extracurricular achievements.
 After high school, Jed worked in manufacturing for several years.

 Growing up on a farm, Jed has always enjoyed working with animals, but didn’t plan to become a veterinary technician.
 He actually just happened upon an advertisement for the veterinary technician program and knew right away that is what he wanted to do for a career.
 Jed attended Kent State University and became a Registered Veterinary Technician after he graduated in 2014 with a degree in Applied Science for Veterinary Technology.
 During his time at Kent State, he also worked at the Tuscarawas County Humane Society Cat Shelter.

-Megan HartwigRegistered Veterinary Technician
+Registered Veterinary Technician